qq919006380/Pic3/README.md

 - Privacy: With images spread across the IPFS network, usershave greater privacy control.

 - Open Source: IPFS is fully open-source,allowing for restrictions.

+## Workflow
+1. upload content via IPFS connector tools like nft.storage to obtain a CID.
+2. The CID is then transformed into encrypted code using a compression encryption algorithm.
+3. This encrypted code is uploaded to the blockchain via a contract.